Raising Wisconsin’s Children Conference 2026

 Early Childhood Educators: Eligible for 6 continuing education credits through The Registry.

-Licensed Social Workers: Eligible for continuing education credits (pending).
+Licensed Social Workers: Eligible for 6 hours of NASW-WI-approved continuing education credit.

 Families and Community Members